 It basically provides them a sense of security.

 5. Algae Reduction

-And plants are pretty good at getting the nutrients and a kind of stealing from the algae that help to stop their growth.
+And plants are pretty good at getting the nutrients.
+So they starve algae for nutrients which helps to reduce algae growth.

 For example, you should not keep the lights of your aquarium on for more than 12 hours.